arez/arez/docs/project_setup.md

 </project>
 ```

+## Configure your IDE

+It is expected that most Arez applications are developed from within an IDE.
+The configuration of the IDE is
+can be done by importing the `pom.xml` into the IDE but further customizations will often need to be done by
+the user.
+In particular, there is some additional steps required when using [IntelliJ IDEA](intellij.md).

 ## Configure a GWT Application

 If you are using Arez within a GWT application you will also need to inherit the appropriate